anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 Athena provides ACID transactions, concurrent users can safely make row-level modifications.
 You can also recover recently deleted data with SELECT statement.

 ### 4.4 Redshift

+two types of snapshot, automated and manual. automated takes a snapshot every 8h or following every 5gb per node of data changes.
+Manual snapshots can be taken at any time, and by default manual snapshots are retained indefinitely even after clutser deletion.

 column level grant and revoke to help meet security and compliance requirements